ros-navigation/navigation2/nav2_route/README.md

 # Future work

-- [ ] GPS
+- [ ] GPS coordinate support
-- [ ] nodes as poses rather than points?
+- [ ] nodes as poses rather than points.
+Is this useful?
-- [ ] Dump updated graph to file in leidos rviz plugin
-- [ ] Add temporal element that can track relative to other routes other robots are taking.
-Put higher cost in edges with overlap with other platforms to reduce overlap
 - [ ] Provide a 'force to go through these edges' capability
-- [ ] stop / clearance -- open-RMF inspired (idr what; look into it)
+- [ ] stop / clearance -- open-RMF inspired
 - [ ] Dynamic parameter handling (remember mutex not change during active request)
+- [ ] edges have non-straight paths.
+Path as edge metadata.
+Concat when creating the route path. transfortm poses?
+CPR supported.
+- [ ] persist blocked edges between calls and the timemarker betwen sesions
+- [ ] Extra critics and operation plugins